-The Sword Coast Adventurer’s Guide (SCAG)- This was the very first supplement published for 5E, written largely with the help of 3rd party company, Green Ronin Publishing.
+This was the very first supplement published for 5E, written largely with the help of 3rd party company, Green Ronin Publishing.
 This book offers a vast amount of lore on the Forgotten Realms campaign setting, including the various nations, factions, and deities involved.
-The sections covering races and classes within the Realms offer new player options, including (but not limited to): a variant half elf (giving benefits depending what kind of elf your parent was), the telepathic ghostwise halfling, the Arcana Cleric, Battle Rager Barbarian, and a slew of backgrounds!
+The sections covering races and classes within the Realms offer new player options, including (but not limited to): a variant half-elf (giving benefits depending on what kind of elf your parent was), the telepathic ghostwise halfling, the Arcana Cleric, Battle Rager Barbarian, and a slew of backgrounds!

-Are you a fan of the long-running, office humour campaign as seen on Penny Arcade?
+Are you a fan of the long-running, office humor campaign as seen on Penny Arcade?
 Would you like to sell your soul (possibly literally) to a fantasy corporation?
 Then this is the book for you!
-Offering guidance on running your own franchise, and reflavouring classes to a more urban, ‘office-friendly’ version of themselves.
-If you can afford the royalties there’s even new spells for all you aspiring Jim Darkmagic fans.
+Offering guidance on running your own franchise, and reflavoring classes to a more urban, ‘office-friendly version of themselves.
+If you can afford the royalties there are even new spells for all you aspiring Jim Darkmagic fans.
 It includes the adventure the Orrery of the Wanderer for characters of level 1-6.

 The official WoTC tie-in to the critically acclaimed Critical Role (the previous Tal’Dorei setting book is 3rd party content) takes you to the continent of Wildemount (location of CR campaign 2) in Exandria, a world created by Matt Mercer.
 In addition to the lore relating to the deities, factions, and history of the land, EGtW also provides new options for existing races (like your dragonborns with tails?
 Without?
 It’s got both!), and races published elsewhere (aasimar, goblinoids, and so on).
 Magic is a little different in Exandria, bringing time-and-gravity-based magic (or Chronurgy and Graviturgy through Dunamancy if you’re a scholar, or just like fancy words) that give us the Echo Knight Fighter and two new Wizard subclasses (complete with on-theme spells).
 Now, you might be thinking, but how do I run an adventure in this kind of setting?
 What monsters do I use?
 Oh boy, does this book have you covered, with four adventures for levels 1-3.

-Whether you are nervous to write your own adventure, playing Adventurers League (official, organised DnD 5E games), or just want to see what the seasoned team of writers over at WoTC has in store for your unfortunate characters, the official published adventures are for you.
-There’s usually around two main adventure books published each year (some campaigns unto themselves, others a collection of shorter adventures you can pick and choose from or even chain together) alongside other, smaller, adventures included in setting books (as we have already covered), or released in aid of charity.
-As with our other sections, these books will be in publication order, and include notes about which can be easily linked together.
+Whether you are nervous to write your own adventure, playing Adventurers League (official, organized DnD 5E games), or just want to see what the seasoned team of writers over at WoTC has in store for your unfortunate characters, the official published adventures are for you.
+There are usually around two main adventure books published each year (some campaigns unto themselves, others a collection of shorter adventures you can pick and choose from or even chain together) alongside other, smaller, adventures included in setting books (as we have already covered), or released in aid of charity.
+As with our other sections, these books will be in publication order and include notes about which can be easily linked together.